cytopia/devilbox/cfg/vhost-gen/README.md

 # Global vhost-gen configurations

+Enabling templates in this directory will change the webserver vhost configuration globally for all projects which do not have their own specific vhost-gen template in place.

 In order for template files to be picked up by the web server they must have the correct name.